T-Mobile Applicant

 Law enforcement and those with legal necessity

-We will access, transfer, disclose, and preserve personal data to comply with applicable law or respond to valid legal process, including from law enforcement or other government agencies; operate and maintain the security of T-Mobile Systems, including to prevent or stop an attack on our computer systems or networks; protect the rights or property or ourselves or others, including enforcing our agreements, terms, and policies; or act in urgent circumstances such as protecting the health or personal safety of a candidate, employee, contractor, agent, customer, user of T-Mobile services, or member of the public.
+We access, transfer, disclose, and preserve personal data to comply with applicable law or respond to valid legal process, including from law enforcement or other government agencies; operate and maintain the security of T-Mobile Systems, including to prevent or stop an attack on our computer systems or networks; protect the rights or property or ourselves or others, including enforcing our agreements, terms, and policies; or act in urgent circumstances such as protecting the health or personal safety of a candidate, employee, contractor, agent, customer, user of T-Mobile services, or member of the public.

 Data retention